Physical and occupational therapists at Children's Mercy Hospitals and Clinics participate in multidisciplinary clinics including the following:

 - Therapists participate in clinic on a monthly basis as well as providing direct care for inpatients and outpatients with bleeding disorders.

-- Outreach clinics are held in Springfield, Mo., and Wichita, Kan., for comprehensive evaluations.
+- Outreach clinics are held in Springfield, MO, and Wichita, KS, for comprehensive evaluations.

 - Therapy interventions include a physical-therapy evaluation of the musculoskeletal system and recommendations for home programming including exercises and joint protection techniques.